Aquafaba and Nooch: Why we're obsessed

-Nutritional yeast, A.K.A. nooch - the holy grail of plant-based foods, its cheesy nutty flavour makes it the perfect addition to creamy sauces, soups, mashed potatoes, pasta, salad dressings… anything you want really.
+We can't get enough of nutritional yeast, A.K.A. nooch.
+It's the holy grail of plant-based foods.
+For cheesy, nutty flavour, add it to creamy sauces, soups, mashed potatoes, pasta, salad dressings… anything you want really.
 Just keep adding and tasting as you go for the perfect flavour.

 It seems funny at first, but soon you’ll never go a week without it.
 Get the B12 variety and you’re golden!
 Nooch also contains B vitamins, folic acid, zinc and a little protein too.
 Here’s a link.